hmqgg/automated-jb2a-animations/README.md

 ## Roadmap (subject to change):
 The first 3 are a higher priority, but the rest will flucuate depending on circumstances
 1. Adding Localization to support other languages
-2/3.
-Adding an Item Sheet Tab for better customization of animations (as opposed to manual input in Name/Source Fields).
-Handled through applying flags
-2/3.
-Extending support to PF2e, Star Wars and GURP
+2. Extending support to PF2e, Star Wars, GURP and SWADE
 4. Adding customizable TMFX options on a per item basis (versus a global on/off setting currently)
-5. Ability to easily apply Sound FX in item customization settings via file picker
+5. Ability to easily apply Sound FX in item customization settings
 6. Adding more automatic recognition options (Spiritual Weapon Auto-Spawn & Delete, Reaction effects, Stuns, etc)

 # Overview